 The Sandy Hook Organization for Prosperity, a group of local business owners and community members from Sandy Hook, is pleased to announce the Fifth Annual Passport to Sandy Hook.
 The event will take place in Sandy Hook Center on Saturday, October 10, from 11 am to 4 pm.
 More than 25 merchants have contributed toward this year’s prize packages.

-Newtown Historical Society will host its Annual Children’s Day at The Little Red School House on the grounds of Middle Gate School, 7 Cold Spring Road, on Sunday, October 6, from noon until 2 pm.
-Costumed docents will conduct “class” inside the schoolhouse for ages 5-10, and then recess activities will take place outside.
-Docents will teach and organize colonial games, such as Graces, Trundling a Hoop, Sack Races, and Tug of War.
-In the event of rain, class will still be held, but outside events will be cancelled.
+Newtown Historical Society will host its annual Children’s Day at the Little Red Schoolhouse on the grounds of Middle Gate School, 7 Cold Spring Road, on Sunday, September 20, from noon to 2 pm.
+Costumed docents will conduct classes inside the historic schoolhouse and offer recess activities on the lawn as well, for students from 5 to 10 years old.
+Recess will consist of such colonial games as Graces, Trundling a Hoop, Sack Races and a Tug of War.
+There is a $3 materials fee, payable at the event.

 As the last hot summer days are slowly receding, Flagpole Photographers Camera Club is warming up for its 31st year with a kickoff at the 2015 Newtown Arts Festival.
 Inside the entry tent at Fairfield Hills, where the festival will be taking place Saturday and Sunday, September 19-20, visitors will have the opportunity to talk with members of the club and look at selected photographs which will also be available for purchase.
 Then on Thursday, September 24, at 7:30 pm, Flagpole Photographers will officially hold their first competition at a new location.
 The club will begin meeting this season at Newtown Senior Center, 14 Riverside Road in Sandy Hook